-Note that the INTO keyword is optional and you don’t need to use it in the insert statements.
+Note that the INTO keyword is optional, and you don’t need to use it in the insert statements.

 INSERT TblCountry (CountryName,ContinentNames,CountryPopulation) VALUES ('Germany','Europe',8279000 ), ('Japan','Asia',126800000 ), ('Moroco','Africa',35740000)

-Also, you can use the following format to insert multiple rows to the table.
+Also, you can use the following format to insert multiple rows to the table:

 INSERT INTO TblCountry SELECT 'Germany','Europe',8279000 UNION ALL SELECT 'Japan','Asia',126800000 UNION ALL SELECT 'Moroco','Africa',35740000

-INSERT INTO … SELECT requires that the data types of the source and destination tables match.
-In the following INSERT INTO … SELECT statement, we will insert the data of the SourceCountryTbl table to the TblCountry table.
+INSERT INTO … SELECT requires matching the data types of the source and destination tables.
+In the following INSERT INTO … SELECT statement, we will insert the data of the SourceCountryTbl table into the TblCountry table.

 DROP TABLE IF EXISTS [SourceCountryTbl] CREATE TABLE [dbo].[SourceCountryTbl] ( [SourceCountryName] VARCHAR(50), [SourceContinentNames] VARCHAR(50) NULL, [SourceCountryPopulation] BIGINT NULL ) INSERT INTO [SourceCountryTbl] VALUES ('Ukraine','Europe',44009214 ) , ('UK','Europe',66573504) , ('France','Europe',65233271)